-The RMCC meets at least four times a year with the Bank's executives including the Chief Executive, Deputy Chief Executives, Head of Group Risk, Group Head of Compliance and Group Head of AML and Financial Crime Risk.
+The RMCC meets at least four times a year with the Bank's executives including the Chief Executive, Deputy Chief Executives, Chief Risk Officer and Group Head of Risk Management, Group Head of Compliance, Group Head of AML and Financial Crime Risk and Chief Operating Officer and Group Head of Information Technology.
 Special meetings of the RMCC are held when necessary.

-As at the date of this Annual Report, the RMCC comprises three INEDs (including an INED who serves as the Acting Chairman) and the Chief Executive of the Bank.
+As at the date of the Group's Annual Report, the RMCC comprises three INEDs and the Chief Executive of the Bank.
 The members of the RMCC are Messrs.
-Blair Chilton Pickerell, Yuen-Tin Ng, and David Wai-Hung Tam, who are INEDs of the Bank and Mr. Harold Tsu-Hing Wong, who is the Chief Executive of the Bank.
-In 2020, the RMCC held four meetings.
+Blair Chilton Pickerell (Chairman), David Wai-Hung Tam and Paul Franz Winkelmann, who are INEDs of the Bank and Mr. Harold Tsu-Hing Wong, who is the Chief Executive of the Bank.
+The RMCC held four meetings in 2021.

-The RMCC was established with written terms of reference and its major roles and functions are as follows:-
+The RMCC was established with written terms of reference and its major roles and functions are as follows:

-- To assist the Board in reviewing all major risk management policies and risk limits, including capital management policy and capital plan, as well as the recovery plan - To assist the Board in reviewing all major compliance and legal issues, including those relating to anti-money laundering - To assist the Board in overseeing the implementation of the stress-testing programme, reviewing the stress-testing results, including the stress test against capital plan and ensuring that suitable actions are taken to mitigate potential risks where necessary - To monitor and ensure that major risk management policies and risk limits of the Bank and its subsidiaries comply with relevant regulatory requirements, and follow up on non-compliance issues and their resolutions - To provide periodic update to the Board on its work, finding and recommendations - To review any risk and/or compliance issues raised by the HKMA which are considered significant by the Head of Group Risk, Group Head of Compliance, Group Head of AML and Financial Crime Risk or Group Head of Internal Audit
+- To assist the Board in reviewing all major risk management policies and risk limits, including capital management policy and capital plan, as well as the recovery plan - To assist the Board in reviewing all major compliance and legal issues, including those relating to anti-money laundering - To assist the Board in overseeing the implementation of the stress-testing programme, reviewing the stress-testing results, including the stress test against capital plan and ensuring that suitable actions are taken to mitigate potential risks where necessary - To monitor and ensure that major risk management policies and risk limits of the Bank and its subsidiaries comply with relevant regulatory requirements, and follow up on non-compliance issues and their resolutions - To provide periodic update to the Board on its work, finding and recommendations